 17) If you find a home that you want to offer, and you need to sell your home to purchase another, most sellers in our market may not accept your offer.

-18) In fact, on average, many sellers not only want to know you are listed but might also insist you are under contract for your own sale to accept your offer so that it minimizes their own risk.
+18) on average, many sellers not only want to know you are listed but might also insist you are under contract for your own sale to accept your offer so that it minimizes their own risk.
 I would advise you to reject a contingency should we receive one when you list.

-Renting is an option
+Renting is an option.

 There is always the chance they could rent back from the new owner in the interim.